OpenDFM/NeuSym-RAG/documents/database.md

     """
     pass
 ```

 The essence is how to formalize the `config` dict.
 Take a small testing database `test_domain` as an example:
 - The database schema and `.duckdb` file is stored in the folder `data/database/test_domain/`;

 ```sh
 python utils/database_utils.py --database test_domain --function create_db
 ```

 - The JSON dict (`config`) for this database is located in `configs/test_domain_config.json`.
 You can store your personal config file in the path `configs/{database_name}_config.json`.
 The `config` dict contains two JSON keys, `pipeline` and `aggregation`, where:
-    - `pipeline` defines the procedure of obtaining values for each columns;
+    - `pipeline` defines the procedure of obtaining values for different columns;
-    - `aggregation` indicates how to aggregate the output of each function into row entries for each table.
+    - `aggregation` indicates how to aggregate the output of all pipeline functions into row entries for each table.

 ```json
 {